 Well, everybody knows there are a couple of additional differences.
 Nevertheless, we found this particular combination of subjects very fruitful.
 The quest for understanding both the central body and the small stuff bound to it by gravity is definitely logical.
-As a profound example, we may recall the age of the Sun that was actually inferred from radiometric ages of meteorites - or calcium-aluminium inclusions in ordinary chondrites, to be more specific - which pile up at $t = (4.559 \pm 0.004)$ Gyr and no one is older (Jacobsen and Wasserburg 1980; Tilton 1988; Guenther 1989).
+As a profound example, we may recall the age of the Sun that was actually inferred from radiometric ages of meteorites - or calcium-aluminium inclusions in ordinary chondrites, to be more specific - which pile up at $t=(4.559\pm0.004)$ Gyr and no one is older (Jacobsen and Wasserburg 1980; Tilton 1988; Guenther 1989).

 There are also a number of similarities from a physicist point of view.
-You know, there are many useful papers which treat both as abstract point masses (e.g. Poincaré 1892).
+Many famous papers treat both as abstract point masses (e.g. Poincaré 1892).
 In 'advanced' applications, all the objects are spheres and no more than that (Eddington 1931).
 However, state-of-the-art models (Flock et al. 2013, Morbidelli et al. 2014, Bitsch et al. 2014) aspiring to capture all of the relevant physics are, in plain words, horribly complicated.
-Let us summarize it in four words: turbulence, chaos, irreversibility and t = 0.
+Let us summarize it in four words: turbulence, chaos, irreversibility and t=0.